dotswg/dots-architecture/draft-ietf-dots-architecture.md

 this may mean the mitigating domain and its other services and users continue to suffer the incidental effects of the attack.

-A recursive signaling model as shown in {{fig-recursive-signaling}} below offers an alternative.
-In a variation of the primary use case "Successful Automatic or Operator-Assisted CPE or PE Mitigators Request Upstream DDoS Mitigation Services" described in [I-D.ietf-dots-use-cases], an domain operating a DOTS server and mitigation also operates a DOTS client.
+A recursive signaling model as shown in {{fig-recursive-signaling}} offers an alternative.
+In a variation of the use case "Enterprise with an upstream transit provider DDoS mitigation service" described in [I-D.ietf-dots-use-cases], a domain operating a DOTS server and mitigator also operates a DOTS client.
 This DOTS client has an established signaling session with a DOTS server belonging to a separate administrative domain.

 With these preconditions in place, the operator of the mitigator being overwhelmed or otherwise performing inadequately may request mitigation for the attack target from this separate DOTS-aware domain.
-Such a request recurses the originating mitigation request to the secondary DOTS server, in the hope of building a cumulative mitigation against the attack:
+Such a request recurses the originating mitigation request to the secondary DOTS server, in the hope of building a cumulative mitigation against the attack.

 ~~~~~
                      example.net domain